grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* The idea is that someone who didn't know better might mistake him for the captain
 	* or viking braids?
 * [ ] Change Owen to Owens?
+	* Leaning away from making this change
 * [ ] 'crew quarters' not 'crew's quarters' (just because I like it better, not because I looked it up_
+* [ ] make sure you are consistent about crew quarters being on the middle deck (see diagram)
 * [ ] make sure you don't 'shut down' the electric motors, just that they are either running with the diesels powering them, or with the batteries powering them.
 * [ ] 'navigation station'? 'navigation table'?
 * [ ] there may be TOO much up and down from the control room.
 Maybe consider ditching the control room in the sail and put it in the same room as navigation and sonar.